Have you ever come across pornography on the internet when you weren’t looking for it?

 Many Christian organizations work to bring that message especially to those inside the pornography industry.
 One group, XXX Church, goes to porn conventions and passes out “Jesus loves porn stars” t-shirts, because the truth is, Jesus does!
-As individuals and a society, we should too.
+As individuals and as a society, we should, too.
 We should refuse to exploit and objectify people for our own pleasure.
 Instead, we should pursue the beauty and challenge of real love in our real lives.

 If you want to make a difference: